 States: Victoria, NSW, ACT & Queensland

-What began as a simple horse-trail is now Australia’s, and one of the world’s, longest multi-use, non-motorized, self-reliant trails.
-Starting from Cooktown in Far North Queensland, to Healesville in Victoria, only few have completed the entire length of the trail by foot, with the entire ‘wall of fame’ of accomplished BNT hikers found on Wikipedia.
+What began as a simple horse trail is now Australia’s, and one of the world’s, longest multi-use, non-motorized, self-reliant trails.
+Starting from Cooktown in Far North Queensland, to Healesville in Victoria, only a few have completed the entire length of the trail by foot, with the entire ‘wall of fame’ of accomplished BNT hikers found on Wikipedia.

 With many road sections, and avoidance of wilderness areas, particularly in Queensland, the trail reflects its horse-riding history.
 However future development is underway to re-route and re-work the trail and make it the greatest thru-hike in Australia.
 With a little imagination and a lot of off-track skill, detour through the best national parks on the eastern side of Australia.

-If you know of anyone that’s dabbled in all three hikes in the Aus’ triple crown, please reach out!
+If you know of anyone that’s dabbled in all three thru-hikes in the Australian triple crown, please reach out!